statisticsnorway/ssb-timeseries/docs/quickstart.md

 }
 ```

 The easiest way to set the environment variable within a Dapla Lab session is with a cell magic.
-Assuming our configuration file is `/home/onyxia/work/timeseries/configuration/minimal.json`:
+Assuming the configuration file is `/home/onyxia/work/timeseries/configuration/minimal.json`:

 ```
 %env TIMESERIES_CONFIG=/home/onyxia/work/timeseries/configuration/minimal.json
 ```

-Note that set this way, `TIMESERIES_CONFIG` will not be persisted between sessions, so the procedure need to be repeated every time.
+Note that managed this way, `TIMESERIES_CONFIG` will not be persisted between subshells.
+The procedure need to be repeated for every new session or kernel restart.
-Refer to the Dapla documentation for *permanently* setting environment variables.
+Refer to the Dapla documentation for setting the variable at the project level or in a startup script.

-With the environment variable set consistent with the location of a configuration file you should be ready to go.
+With the environment variable pointing to the configuration file you should be ready to go.

 See the [API reference] or tutorials section (coming soon) for more.